First-timers guide to Arches National Park

 Devil’s Garden Trail

 Devil’s Garden Trail leads you to 7 unique arches and can be classified as easy to moderate depending on how far you want to go.
-To see the whole shebang, expect some minor rock climbing, and overcoming any fair of heights.
+To see the whole shebang, expect some minor rock climbing, and overcoming your fear of heights.

 Distance: 4.9 miles to Double O Arch or 7.9 miles with Primitive Trail